mmomtchev/velitherm/README.md

 # Usage

-Keep in mind that all equations are numerical approximations of differential equations that have no analytical solutions.
-The approximations used are the typical weather science approximations which give satisfactory results for temperatures in the range of -40°C to +40°C and air pressures in the range of 1050hPa to 200hPa - which are the typical values in the troposphere.
+Keep in mind that some equations are numerical approximations of differential equations that have no analytic solutions.
+The approximations used are the typical weather science approximations which produce good results for temperatures in the range of -40°C to +40°C and air pressures in the range of 1050hPa to 200hPa - which are the typical values in the troposphere - but often lack precision outside this range.

 ## Common JS